Welcome to today's edition of the Rush 24-7 podcast.

 I don't know how we missed this.

-I really don't well, other than it's on page 28 of the report, but I nobody talked about this, and I understand why now that I see it, and I also understand why this program is continually despised by elements of the drive-by media.
+And I also understand why this program is continually despised by elements of the drive-by media.

-A copy of a report by the Pew Research Center for the Peoples and the Press that was released on Tuesday, June 8th, 2004, almost, almost two years ago.
+My friends, I'm holding here in my formerly nicotine-stained fingers a copy of a report by the Pew Research Center for the Peoples and the press that was released on Tuesday, June 8th of 2004, almost, almost two years ago.

-Online news audiences larger, more diverse news audiences increasingly politicized.
+Online news audiences larger, more diverse, news audiences increasingly politicized.

 This is the Pew Research Center Biennial News Consumption Survey.

-And it is titled Proportion of Regular Audiences Following Hard News Closely.
+And if you go to page 28 of this, there is this chart, and it is titled Proportion of Regular Audiences Following Hard News Closely.

-Now, before I give you the results in a chart, let me read to you the accompanying paragraph that is published just to the left, entitled Where Hard News Consumers Go.
+Now, before I give you the results in a chart, let me read to you the accompanying paragraph that is published just to the left entitled Where Hard News Consumers Go.

-Most news organizations attract a wide range of news consumers, including the hard news core and those who are less interested in such news, but some stand out for their high proportion of hard news viewers and readers.
+Most news organizations attract a wide range of news consumers, including the hard news core and those who are less interested in such news.

-Here is the in descending order.
+Here is the, in descending order.

-I'm at the this show is at the top of the list.
+This show is at the top of the list.

-And we didn't this is the first I've heard about this.
+And we didn't, this is the first I've heard about this.

 They did not publicize this.